 If you have the ingredients, then why not just stick them in a food processor?
 Because food processors rip things apart, whereas a mortar and pestle pounds a paste until it comes together.
 The texture is different and the taste is different.

 The Thais are generally polite people.
-Most of them like to make people happy, which is why in most tourist restaurants they’ll make you an anodyne Thai curry light on the chili and heavy on the coconut cream because they think that’s what you want.
+Most of them like to make people happy, which is why in most tourist restaurants they’ll make you an anodyne Thai curry light on the chilli and heavy on the coconut cream because they think that’s what you want.
 They’ll also tell you in cookbooks and cooking classes that you can use a food processor to make a curry.
 They’re just being polite.

 Chef Ian Kittichai is Thai and is very polite, as well as very modest, despite running a very successful restaurant empire and producing cooking shows.
 His flagship Thai restaurant Issaya Siamese Club, located in a wonderful old Bangkok residence, serves up classic Thai dishes based on those his mother used to make, as well as some more innovative fare that keeps the chef’s creative juices flowing.